grosser/honeypot/README.markdown

-HONEYPOT
+What it is
 ========
 A simple plugin to provide honeypots and the necessary validations.
 It add fields to your forms, empty and filled, then checks if there values are unchanged.

-INSTALL
+Install
 =======
 script/plugin install git://github.com/grosser/honeypot.git

-USAGE
+Usage
 =====
 Controller:

     before_filter :check_honeypots, :only => [:create]

 Inside form:

     =honeypot

-OTHER SOLUTIONS
+Other solutions
 ===============
 If you want more sophisticated protection, (on cost of maintainability and usability) try the [negative_captcha plugin](http://github.com/subwindow/negative-captcha/tree/master)